 First published in 2008 when most debates on hip hop were rhetorical prattles between liberal defenders and conservative detractors that centered on “free speech versus censorship,” Misogyny and the Emcee offers a more nuanced look that puts the cultural interests of Black people before commercial profit.
 An unprecedented work, Misogyny and the Emcee is the first book written by a Black man critically engaging the socio-political constructs of hip hop culture through the radical lens of Black feminist/womanist thought without compromise.
 Confronting the exploitation and repression of Black women in and out of hip hop, Osayande dissects the lives and lyrics of rap artists even as he locates them within a nefarious web of corporate seduction and cultural imperialism.
-More than a decade later, it remains an underground classic of relevant insurgent analysis.
+More than a decade later, it remains an underground classic of relevant insurgent cultural criticism.

 * This 2019 Ebook version has been updated with three additional essays.